tnakatani/cs6601_assignment_2/README.md

 ### Built-in Tests

 In `player_submission_tests.py` several built-in tests can be found in the **`main()`** function.
 We've included these to help you test your player and evaluation function as well as to give you an idea of how the classes are used.
-Feel free to play around with the code and add more tests, <u>as long as it is not outside the `main()` function</u>.
+Feel free to play around with the code and add more tests.

 ## Helper Player classes (`test_players.py`)